juripero/ryft-server/docs/search/README.md

 The curly braces makes two exceptions here: "Apple" and "Orange" subqueries are combined into one Ryft call even `RAW_TEXT/AND` should not be combined, "Hello" is not combined even `RAW_TEXT/OR` should be combined.

+Curly braces can be used for manual optimization.

 ## Square brackets